Gordon Cummins: Royal Air Force

 In early 1935, Cummins volunteered to join the Royal Air Force (RAF).
 He enlisted at the Air Crew Reception Centre in Regent's Park, London, where both serving members of the RAF and new recruits were assessed for training.
 Cummins initially trained as a rigger, tasked with undertaking flight checks on aircraft.
-His superiors considered Cummins to be an ambitious individual, although his boastful attitude and claims of nobility made him unpopular with his fellow servicemen.
-These false claims to hail from an aristocratic background earned Cummins the derogatory nickname "the Duke".
-In May 1936, he became acquainted with Marjorie Stevens, the secretary of a West End theatre producer.
-The two first met at an Empire Air Day air show in the village of Henlow.
-Following a seven-month courtship, the couple married at the Paddington Register Office on 28 December.
-The couple had no children.
+He was regarded by his superiors as an ambitious individual, although his boastful attitude and false claims of nobility made him unpopular with his fellow servicemen, who derisively nicknamed him "the Duke".
+In May 1936, Cummins became acquainted with Marjorie Stevens, the secretary of a West End theatre producer, at an Empire Air Day event in the village of Henlow.
+Following a seven-month courtship, the couple married at the Paddington Register Office on 28 December that year.
+They had no children.

 Initially, Cummins was stationed with the Marine and Armament Experimental Establishment at Felixstowe, Suffolk.
 Between 1936 and 1939, he relocated with this military research and test organisation to Scotland.
 On 25 October 1939, shortly after the outbreak of World War II, Cummins was transferred to Helensburgh, Dunbartonshire.
-He remained stationed in Dumbartonshire until April 1941, when he was posted to Colerne, Wiltshire.
+He remained stationed in Dunbartonshire until April 1941, when he was posted to Colerne, Wiltshire.
 At this posting, Cummins reached the junior rank of leading aircraftman, although he held aspirations to become a Spitfire pilot.

 On 10 November 1941, Cummins was posted to Cornwall.
 At this new posting, his braggadocio among his fellow airmen earned him the nickname "the Count".
-While stationed in Cornwall, Cummins joined a Falmouth social club named the Blue Peter Club, and occasionally assisted the proprietress by tending the bar.
+While stationed in Cornwall, Cummins joined a Falmouth social club named the Blue Peter Club and occasionally assisted the proprietress by tending the bar.
 However, he was relieved of his bartending duties within weeks when found to be serving free drinks to RAF personnel.
 Shortly thereafter, the proprietress discovered that approximately £35 worth of jewellery had been stolen from her apartment.
-Although both the proprietress and local police suspected Cummins of committing this theft, no evidence was found to prove his guilt.
+Although both she and local police suspected Cummins of committing this theft, no evidence was found to prove his guilt.

-The following January, having accrued over 1,000 hours of flight experience, he appeared before the Royal Air Force selection board to take an aviation exam.
+The following January, having accrued over 1,000 hours of flight experience, Cummins appeared before the RAF selection board to take an aviation exam.
 His exemplary performance earned him a transfer to the Air Crew Receiving Centre in Regent's Park, where he was to be stationed with 300 other men.
 Cummins was ordered to report for duty at 10 a.m. on 2 February 1942.